 - A way to cut your paper (I used the amazing Cricut, but you can use another cutting machine or even scissors)

 - The free pop-up house card templates (available in Lucy’s free resource library — get the password toward the bottom of this post)

 How to Make Pop-Up House Cards (the “Holiday Manors”)

 Step 1: Get the Pop Up House Card Pattern

-If you’d like to use the free Pop Up House Card templates shown in this tutorial, you can get them FREE in the PaperGlitterGlue free resource library (get the password for it toward the bottom of this page).
-Please note this in in the resource library on PaperGlitterGlue.com, not here on JenniferMaker.com Don’t forget to unzip it.
+If you’d like to use the free Pop Up House Card templates shown in this tutorial, you can get the Halloween, fall and Christmas version FREE in the PaperGlitterGlue free resource library (get the password for it toward the bottom of this page).
+Please note this is in the resource library on PaperGlitterGlue.com, not here on JenniferMaker.com Don’t forget to unzip it.

 Step 2: Cut Out Your Pop Up House Cards from cardstock

 You can cut these pop-up house cards by hand or with a cutting machine like a Cricut.
 If you use a cutting machine (as I did), just upload the file to your design software.